Myth of the First Thanksgiving: Myth

-Background

-According to the myth, the Pilgrims left England on the Mayflower in search of religious freedom.
-Although the settlers did include the Separatists, who wanted to break away from the Church of England, other members of the community had travelled to the New World for largely financial reasons, rather than religious reasons.
+The Pilgrims left England on the Mayflower in search of religious freedom.

-The myth continues, saying that once the Mayflower landed in Cape Cod Bay, the men onboard drew up the Mayflower Compact, an agreement that all the men onboard the ship agreed to follow.
-This has been cited as the First democratic governing document in what would become the United States, and a supposed basis for the American Constitution over a century later.

-Once the Pilgrims landed, the myth says they found the local Indigenous people (primarily the Wampanoag), with whom they had a warm, friendly, and "faithful" relationship, with the settlers requiring Wampanoag assistance to survive, which they provided out of the goodness of their hearts.
+Once the Pilgrims landed, according to the myth they found the local Indigenous people (primarily the Wampanoag), with whom they had a warm, friendly, and "faithful" relationship, with the settlers requiring Wampanoag assistance to survive, which they provided out of the goodness of their hearts.
 In truth, Wampanoag leader Ousamequin was the one to initiate contact with the settlers in March 1621, after a time of wary avoidance; the Wampanoag had previous negative experiences with European fishermen, some of whom had captured individuals as slaves.
 The relationship was political, rather than being based on interpersonal relationships, with the Wampanoag hoping an alliance with the settlers would allow them access to trade and help them fight against the Narragansett people.
 This alliance was also not universally approved of, with individual Wampanoag challenging the idea that the alliance was a good idea.
 The Pilgrims primarily maintained an alliance with the Wampanoag in order to have access to resources.

 The winter of late 1620 into early 1621 was particularly harsh for the English settlers, with many of them dying.
 The settlers were able to prepare for the next winter with the help of Tisquantum, usually called Squanto in the myth, but what is usually not mentioned is that Tisquantum had been abducted by the crew of an English ship in 1614 and sold into slavery in Spain.
 He escaped from slavery and made his way to England, learning English there before returning to North America in 1619.
 When he returned, his tribe had been ravaged by smallpox.
 The Pilgrims had built Plymouth on the area where his village had been, as the land was already cleared.